pakoito/Komprehensions/README.md

 PRs and suggestions for new features welcome.

-If you have any core function that's chainable, please PR against the main module.
-If the function contains any 3rd party dependency, create a separate module instead and PR it.
+If you have any core function that is chainable, please PR against the main module.
+If the function is contained in any 3rd party dependency, create a separate module and PR it instead.

 For any error report please send an issue with a full stack trace and reproduction steps.